flq/ahead-dockerized/readme.md

 The basic premise is this:

-> Considering the architecture of the product ahead, which services would one use, and how, to reduce dependncies on Azure PaaS services to the point where one could host the product outside of Azure?
+> Considering the architecture of the product ahead, which services would one use, and how, to reduce dependencies on Azure PaaS services to the point where one could host the product outside of Azure?